arroyo-seco/kevin_python/guide/composing_code.md

 Limit variable scope
 --------------------
 The complexity of programs increases as the number of variables increase.
 One way to limit this complexity is to declare variables close to where they're used in scopes of limited size.
-Take for example a function.
+Take, for example, a function.
 The longer the function, the larger the scope of the variables declared within that function.
 Other functions can be extracted from the longer function to limit the number of variables in the top level function and in the extracted functions.

 ```python
 # all variables in one scope